Why join Epworth choir?

-This week!
-You are more than welcome to start any time during term time.
-The best thing is to just try us out one Wednesday evening and see how you get on.
-You’ll need to contact us (details below) and we will let you know how the details you’ll need to join our online rehearsals.
+You are more than welcome to start any time during term time. the best thing is to just try us out one Wednesday evening and see how you get on.
+You’ll need to contact us (details below) and we will let you know how the details you’ll need to join us in person or online.

-If you decide to stay in the choir long-term, there is an annual charge made to all choir members which covers the costs of our rehearsal venue, our professional musical director and accompanist and other sundry running costs.
-The fee is currently £10 per year for students, £80 per year for under-30’s and £160 annually for over-30’s, and there are flexible options to spread the cost over the course of the year.
-In addition to the annual membership fee, every member of the choir must buy at least one £20 ticket to the April concert which they can give or sell to a friend or family member as they wish.
+If you decide to stay in the choir long-term, there is a per-term charge made to all choir members which covers the costs of our rehearsal venue, our professional musical director and accompanist and other sundry running costs.
+The fee is currently £60 per term for those attending in person and £30 per term for those attending on Zoom.

 Finding our rehearsal venue